What Can Embedded Banking Do for You?

 Lyft, for example, has managed to streamline its payments.
 They issue debit cards to their drivers which enables drivers to get paid instantly by the ride-share company.
 This program even allows drivers to set up a separate savings account.

 But this is only scratching the surface of what’s possible.
-If you have an idea, we’re ready to weave together the banking capabilities you need to disrupt your industry or take your customer-brand relationships to the next level.
+If you have an idea, we’re ready to weave together the finance capabilities you need to disrupt your industry or take your customer-brand relationships to the next level.

 Embedding financial services into your product or service has never been simpler.
-With Weavr’s unique plug-and-play embedded finance platform, you can easily, quickly and safely integrate banking features such as cards, accounts and IBANs into your UX and workflows, for a seamless customer experience that directly enhances your offering.
+With Weavr’s unique plug-and-play embedded finance platform, you can easily, quickly and safely integrate finance features such as cards, accounts and IBANs into your UX and workflows, for a seamless customer experience that directly enhances your offering.